RoadToSoftwareFactory/swi1-2017/README.md

 After this lesson student should be able to create a PR to any remote repository (on GitHub) via console.

+Any git cheatsheet is allowed.
+This one is recommended https://github.com/pyvec/cheatsheets/raw/master/basic-git/basic-git-cs.pdf .

 *Note: Bring GitHub materials from GitHubEducation swag they send for this class.*

 ### 3rd (10 points) :octocat: :